Touzen666/Projekt-Napisany-w-Angular-8/README.md

 2. Backends - might be scaled as per need, these are only to execute orders from frontend and transact with the DB
 3. Frontend and reverse proxy - serves both the static content, and relays the inquiries to backend if such need arises

 The solution is completely deployable via Docker.
 See [dockerfiles](/dockerfiles) for where most of these hide.
 [Build tools](/build_tools) support Travis when generating new images onto Docker Hub.

 All of this setup is managed by [docker-compose](https://docs.docker.com/compose/gettingstarted/).

 Name of the host should be defined in an environment variable called *HOSTNAME*!
 This is a must for nginx!
-Otherwise, first available hostname will be used.
+Otherwise, first available hostname will be used (by default _localhost_ or some pseudorandom numbers assigned by Docker).

 You can also view quite comprehensive [docs](/docs).
 Too bad they're mostly in Polish.